Friday, July 8

 It's a trick question.

 I believe that anyone can learn the craft of writing.
-How to put sentences together, plot, write dialog, structure scenes -- all the technical aspects of it.
+How to put sentences together, plot, write dialogue, structure scenes -- all the technical aspects of it.
 Writing is a skill like any other, and if someone puts in the effort they can learn it and eventually do it well.

 Storytelling though, is another story.